About the DisAbility network

 • Liaison with other diversity network chairs

-• Chair the network’s annual general meetings and network days
+• Chair the network’s meetings and events

 Greet Janssens